LinsMinecraftStudio/NMSAPI/README.md

 # NMSAPI

-A api for build a bridge from NMS(`net.minecraft.server`) to bukkit plugins.
+An api for build a bridge from NMS(`net.minecraft.server`) to bukkit plugins.

 Javadoc: https://javadoc.io/doc/io.github.linsminecraftstudio/nmsapi/latest/ (not available yet)